CoinFabrik/scout/docs/docs/vulnerabilities/14-unrestricted-transfer-from.md

     }
 ```

 The vulnerability in this `deposit` function arises from the use of `from`, an user-defined parameter as an argument in the `from` field of the `transfer_from` function.
 Alice can approve a contract to spend their tokens, then Bob can call that contract, use that allowance to send as themselves Alice's tokens.

 The vulnerable code example can be found [`here`](https://github.com/CoinFabrik/scout/tree/main/test-cases/unrestricted-transfer-from/unrestricted-transfer-from-1/vulnerable-example).

 ## Remediation

 Avoid using user-defined arguments as `from` parameter in `transfer_from`.
-Instead, use `self.env().caller()`
+Instead, use `self.env().caller()`.

+The remediated code example can be found [`here`](https://github.com/CoinFabrik/scout/tree/main/test-cases/unrestricted-transfer-from/unrestricted-transfer-from-1/remediated-example).

 ## References